jcausey-astate/CS2124_lecture_notes/content/14_Smart_Pointers.md

 * We refer to such pointers as _owning_ pointers.
 * If a _raw pointer_ (regular C++ pointer type) is used as an owning pointer, there is no guarantee that the managed resource will be freed.

-> Freeing the managed resource is the responsibility of the programmer.
+Freeing the managed resource is the _responsibility of the programmer_.

 ---